 Photographic fixer is a chemical that is used to stabilise black and white photographs.
 If we do not fix our images, they will continue to change colour and darken.
 By fixing, the film or paper becomes insensitive to further action by light.

 A low-toxicity photographic fixer can be made from just salt and water.
 The solution needs to be as salty as possible.
-Working with a salt- based fixer, means that we can lessen some of these environmental concerns.
+Working with a salt-based fixer means that we can reduce some of these environmental concerns.

 1. Collect a bucket of seawater.
 Try to collect it from a deeper section of the water, to avoid picking up sand or algae.